Sutton Hard Court Championships

 The Sutton Hard Court Championships later known as the Rothmans Sutton Hard Court Championships (for sponsorship reasons) was a men's and women's clay court tennis tournament founded in 1924 and hosted by the Sutton Tennis & Squash Club (ST&SC), at Sutton, London, Great Britain that ran only until 1989.

 History

 The Sutton Hard Courts were first was staged in 1924.
 In 1926 Sutton Tennis & Squash Club (ST&SC) was formally established.
-It continued to host the tournamement that was played on 9 clay courts.
+It continued to host the tournament that was played on 9 clay courts.
 It was regarded by players as a warm up event prior to French Open at Roland Garros, Paris France.
 From 1946 the Sutton Hard Courts were sometimes played in conjunction with the Surrey Hard Court Championships.
 The men's event attracted some notable players, but the women's event had the stronger fields, and attracted more leading players.